tornado4444/ROTATE_TRIANGLE_CONSOLE/README.md

 Here is the same logic for formula 3D rotation...but we have but there are some differences:
 _1) i -= centerX;_

+Here we specifically center the coordinates relative to the middle of the triangle (the first side __i__ and we rotate it counterclockwise, since we have a minus).

+_2) j -= centerY;_

-Here we specifically center the coordinates relative to the middle of the triangle (the first side i and we rotate it counterclockwise, since we have a minus)
+Here we specifically center the coordinates relative to the middle of the triangle (the first side __j__ and we rotate it counterclockwise, since we have a minus).
 # FULL RESULT.

 ![image](https://github.com/tornado4444/ROTATE_TRIANGLE_CONSOLE/blob/main/CONSOLE_TRIANGLE/x64/Debug/CONSOLE_TRIANGLE.tlog/pedro.gif)